You are here

 Hardware and AWS Services requests

 Practical experience is resume gold.
 That is why Nuvalence is funding freshman and sophomore student requests for hardware and AWS services that will aid them in getting hands-on experience with AI technologies.
-Email requests and project summaries AS AN ATTACHMENT to: Hardwar.email@example.com.
-Nothing in the body of the email message will be seen.
-Only attachments.
-Attachments must contain contact information.
+Submit project details and requests here.

 Summer Research Experience